mb0028/CrystalMusic/README.md

 Android music player app designed for local library, simplicity & performance, without any unnecessary futures.

 > [!Note]
-> Currently, app is beta and might have bugs
+> Development is on progress

 ## Futures